Today's Articles

 Abbey was from a Koasati settlement five miles north of Elton, Louisiana.
 Abbey was the last generation raised in the traditional Koasati social and economic system.
 He was taught traditionally by his grandmother, mother, and maternal uncles; his life showcases the intersectionality between Africans and Native indigenous people in America.
 Abbey had only three years of formal education and learned to read and write during World War II.
 Bel Abbey was a skilled hunter with astute knowledge of animal behavior.

 He had extensive knowledge of natural history and knew the names of hundreds of plants and their uses.
-In addition, he was extremely well-schooled in the Koasati stories he had listened to all his life.
+In addition, he was highly well-schooled in the Koasati stories he had listened to all his life.
 Abbey was interested in preserving traditional crafts and was skilled in making blowguns, darts, bows, arrows, whistles, Spanish moss spinners, and other pieces.

 Bel Abbey was inducted into the Hall of Master Folk Artists in 1982.
 He represented the Koasati at the Natchitoches-NSU Folk Festival, The World's Fair in New Orleans, the Louisiana State Folk Festival, and the Smithsonian's National Folk Festival on the Mall.
 When he died in 1991, he was looking for overdrafts of the Koasati Dictionary.